Differential Privacy as a Causal Property: Differential Privacy as Association

-On all the above math, everyone is in agreement, which we summarize in Figure~\ref{fig:ass-dp} and below: \begin{enumerate} \item Differential privacy and Strong Adversary Differential Privacy are equivalent, \item Differential privacy and Independent Bayesian Differential Privacy are equivalent, \item Bayesian Differential Privacy privacy and related inferential limitations are strictly stronger than differential privacy, \item If we limit ourselves to strong adversaries, differential privacy and Bayesian Differential Privacy become equivalent, and \item If we limit ourselves to independent data points, differential privacy and Bayesian Differential Privacy become equivalent. \end{enumerate}
+On all the above math, everyone is in agreement, which we summarize in Figure~\ref{fig:ass-dp} and below: \begin{enumerate}[(a)] \item Differential privacy and Strong Adversary Differential Privacy are equivalent, \item Differential privacy and Independent Bayesian Differential Privacy are equivalent, \item Bayesian Differential Privacy and related associative properties are strictly stronger than Differential Privacy, \item If we limit ourselves to strong adversaries, \DP{} and Bayesian Differential Privacy become equivalent, and \item If we limit ourselves to independent data points, \DP{} and Bayesian Differential Privacy become equivalent. \end{enumerate}

-The interpretation of these facts is more controversial but has led many in the security community to believe differential privacy makes implicit assumptions.
-Some have taken \eqref{enm:strong} to imply that differential privacy has an implicit assumption of a strong adversary model.
-For example, Cuff and Yu state~\cite[p.~2, CCS~2016]{cuff16ccs}: \begin{quote} The definition of $(\epsilon, \delta)$-DP involves a notion of neighboring database instances.
+More controversially, some papers have pointed to these facts to say that \DP{} makes implicit assumptions.
+Some have taken \ref{enm:strong} to imply that \DP{} has an implicit assumption of a strong adversary.
+For example, Cuff and Yu's paper states~\cite[p.\,2]{cuff16ccs}: \begin{quote} The definition of $(\epsilon, \delta)$-DP involves a notion of neighboring database instances.
 Upon examination, one realizes that this has the effect of assuming that the adversary has already learned about all but one entry in the database and is only trying to gather additional information about the remaining entry.
-We refer to this as the strong adversary assumption, which is implicit in the definition of differential privacy. \end{quote} Others have focused on \eqref{enm:indep} and independent data points.
-For example, Liu~et~al.\@ assert~\cite[p.~1, NDSS~2016]{liu16ndss}: \begin{quote} To provide its guarantees, DP mechanisms assume that the data tuples (or records) in the database, each from a different user, are all independent. \end{quote}
+We refer to this as the strong adversary assumption, which is implicit in the definition of differential privacy. \end{quote} Others have focused on \ref{enm:indep} and independent data points.
+For example, Liu~et~al.'s paper asserts~\cite[p.\,1]{liu16ndss}: \begin{quote} To provide its guarantees, DP mechanisms assume that the data tuples (or records) in the database, each from a different user, are all independent. \end{quote} Appendix~\ref{app:history-camp2} provides more examples.

-Those promoting the original view of differential privacy have re-asserted that differential privacy was never intended to prevent all inferential privacy threats and that doing so is impossible~\cite{bassily13focs,kasiviswanathan14jpc,mcsherry16blog1,mcsherry16blog2}.
-However, this assertion raises the question: if differential privacy is not providing some form of association-based inferential privacy, what is it providing?
+Those promoting the original view of \DP{} have re-asserted that \DP{} was never intended to prevent all associative, or inferential, privacy threats and that doing so is impossible~\cite{bassily13focs,kasiviswanathan14jpc,mcsherry16blog1,mcsherry16blog2}.
+However, this assertion raises the question: if \DP{} is not providing some form of association-based inferential privacy, what is it providing?